 Wind energy is now in the forefront of national energy policy, both politically and in research funding opportunities.
 It is the only renewable energy source that is cost competitive with traditional sources like gas, coal, oil, and nuclear.
 As a result, over the past decade wind has become the fastest growing energy source in the world.
 Installed capacity in the U.S. has increased from 2.5 GW in 2000 to more than 100 GW by the end of 2019.
 Despite these gains, significant advances are essential to achieving the national goal of generating 20% of the total electricity from wind by 2030.
 Unlike in Europe, U.S. wind generation currently comes almost exclusively from onshore resources, despite the fact that offshore wind energy offers large continuous areas suitable for major installations, proximity to major load centers, higher quality winds and wind speeds, and lower turbulence.
-The National Renewable Energy Laboratory (NREL) estimates that winds offshore of the United States within 50 nautical miles of the coast have the potential to generate an average power of approximately 1,000 GW (Musial, 2007).
-The U.S. Department of Energy estimated that peak demand on the nation's electric grid will reach 786 GW in summer 2013 (U.S. Energy Information Administration).
+The National Renewable Energy Laboratory (NREL) estimates that the resource potential of winds offshore of the United States within 50 nautical miles of the coast exceeds 2,000 GW (Musial 2016).
 The offshore wind resource is also located near major population centers, including the Northeast, the Gulf coast, the Great Lakes, and the West coast.
 Wind energy technology has advanced significantly over the last thirty years, to the point where it is often cost competitive with electricity from conventional sources.
 The cost of energy from land based wind turbines has dropped from about $0.50/kWh in the 1970’s to approximately $.02/kWh today, depending on site conditions (Lawrence Berkeley National Laboratory, 2019).
 With about 7.3% of the electricity in the U.S. generated by wind energy and only one small offshore wind farm in operation ( a five turbine 30 MW wind farm off the coast of Block island, RI) , there remains tremendous opportunity for growth.

 Engineering Offshore Wind Energy Systems